Obreintelly/Autolib-EDA/README.md

 The programming language used: Python.

-Libraries used: Pandas, Numpy, Seaborn, Matplotlib
+Libraries used: Pandas, Numpy, Seaborn, Matplotlib, SciPy

 Code Development: